jlingohr/flix-freaks/README.md

 # flix-freaks

 This repo contains the backend services for a simple movie recommender system.
 The system makes recommendations based on the popularity of content of other users as well as tracking user behavior to compute implicit ratings for users.
-The services are split into seperate packages:
+The services are split into seperate packages and are designed to run as microservices in order to prevent long-running queries from bottlenecking the system:
 1) analytics: allows admin users to query the popularity of content as well as analyze the behavior of individual users
-2) builder: handles requests to build build implicit recommendations
+2) builder: services to build recommendations in an off-line setting
-3) collector: logs user behaviors in order to make recommendations
+3) collector: logs user behaviors as events from which the builder can build new recommendations
-4) flix_freaks: main API to view available movies and recommendations
+4) flix_freaks: main API to view available movies and movie details
-5) recommender: services to provide personalized recommendations
+5) recommender: services to provide personalized and non-personalized recommendations.
+Non-personalized recommendations are based off of popularity and movie similarity.
+Personalized recommendations are generated from a user's explicit movie ratings or implicit behavior.

+### Note Design Decisions

+Resource limitations have led to certain design decisions which I will note here:
+1) Rather than use PostgreSQL for all data, it would be more appropriate to store user events in a seperate DB such as Kafka since these events would come it at a much higher rate and require writes, which could block other services from reading

 ## Prerequisites
 Current development uses the following: